ExileOlder/Multimodal-medical-impact-augmentation/README.md

 ## ✨ Citation
 If you use RetinaLogos in your research, please cite:
 ```
-@article{ning2025retinalogos,
-  title={RetinaLogos: Fine-Grained Synthesis of High-Resolution Retinal Images Through Captions},
+@InProceedings{NinJun_RetinaLogos_MICCAI2025,
-  author={Ning, Junzhi and Tang, Cheng and Zhou, Kaijin and Song, Diping and Liu, Lihao and Hu, Ming and Li, Wei and Su, Yanzhou and Li, Tianbing and Liu, Jiyao and others},
+        author = { Ning, Junzhi and Tang, Cheng and Zhou, Kaijing and Song, Diping and Liu, Lihao and Hu, Ming and Li, Wei and Xu, Huihui and Su, Yanzhou and Li, Tianbin and Liu, Jiyao and Ye, Jin and Zhang, Sheng and Ji, Yuanfeng and He, Junjun},
-  journal={arXiv preprint arXiv:2505.12887},
-  year={2025}
+        title = { { RetinaLogos: Fine-Grained Synthesis of High-Resolution Retinal Images Through Captions } },
+        booktitle = {proceedings of Medical Image Computing and Computer Assisted Intervention -- MICCAI 2025},
+        year = {2025},
+        publisher = {Springer Nature Switzerland},
+        volume = {LNCS 15975},
+        month = {September},
+        page = {474 -- 484}
 }
 ```